“A perceptive young guitarist with an introspective but assertive style” - Nate Chinen, New York Times

 Nate has recorded for labels such as Fresh Sound/New Talent, Sunnyside, Steeplechase, Artistshare, Pirouette, Clean Feed, New Amsterdam and Tone of a Pitch.
 He has performed throughout the U.S., Canada, Europe and at jazz festivals such as the North Sea Jazz Festival, the Montreal Jazz Festival, and the Atlanta Jazz Festival.

 Nate studied jazz guitar and composition at New England Conservatory in Boston, MA where he received a Master’s in Music.
 He studied with John Abercrombie, Bob Brookmeyer, Jerry Bergonzi, and George Russell.
 He also has a bachelor’s degree in sociology from the University of Chicago.

-Nate currently teaches private guitar lessons and ensembles at Kutztown University, and guitar at Hunter College.
+Nate is currently on the jazz faculty at Princeton University.
 In addition Nate has taught clinics at high schools and universities throughout the United States.